Johnny Yune

-Johnny Yune (October 22, 1936 – March 8, 2020), Korean name Yoon Jong-seung, was a South Korean and American actor, singer and comedian.
-He played the lead in the 1980s films They Call Me Bruce? and They Still Call Me Bruce.
+Yoon Jong-seung (October 22, 1936 – March 8, 2020), known as Johnny Yune, was a South Korean and American actor, comedian, and singer.
+He was best known for starring in the cult comedy film They Call Me Bruce?
+(1982), and its sequel They Still Call Me Bruce (1987).

 Early life

-Johnny Yune was born Yune Jong-seung in 1936 in Eumseong County, Chungcheongbuk-do Province, South Korea (then under Japanese rule).
-He graduated from Sungdong High School in Sindang-dong, Jung-gu, Seoul, and came to Massachusetts, U.S. on an ROK Navy scholarship in 1962.
+Yune was born Yoon Jong-seung in 1936 in Eumseong County, Chungcheongbuk-do Province, South Korea (then under Japanese rule).
+He graduated from Sungdong High School in Sindang-dong neighborhood of Seoul, and came to the United States on an ROK Navy scholarship in 1962.
 He studied vocal music at Ohio Wesleyan University.

 He became a U.S. citizen in 1978, at which point he anglicized his first name to "John", due to its phonetic similarity.

 Career

 In 1964, Yune practiced his stand-up routine in places such as the Cafe Tel Aviv at 250 West 72nd Street, New York City.
 In 1977, he was discovered at a Santa Monica comedy club by comedian Johnny Carson and was invited to appear on his talk show, The Tonight Show Starring Johnny Carson.
 His first appearance on the show, in February 1979, became his big break because actor Charlton Heston, who was supposed to be the main guest for the night, did not arrive on time.
 As a result, Yune was given over 20 minutes on the show, during which he performed a stand-up set, spoke with Carson and sang "'O sole mio".
 Carson liked Yune and had him on the show 34 times in the 1970s and '80s, making Yune one of the show's most frequent guests for a stand-up comedian.